40°F in Celsius: A thorough look to Temperature Conversion and its Significance

 Multiply the result by 5/9 (or 0.5556): 8°F × 5/9 = 4.44°C (approximately)

 While the precise calculation yields 4.44°C, you might often see it rounded to 4.4°C for practical purposes.
-The level of precision needed depends on the context.
+And the level of precision needed depends on the context.
 For everyday discussions, rounding is acceptable; however, for scientific experiments, a higher degree of accuracy is required.

 The Significance of 4.44°C (40°F)